acgaudette/txtquad/README.md

 The font I made for the above gif can be found [here](https://github.com/acgaudette/kufont-ascii).

-txtquad is feature sparse but functional.
-Maybe someday it won't create its own window.

 # Getting Started

 _The instructions below are for linux._